0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ## Partisia Blockchain browser

-Partisia blockchain browser serves as a web-based interface to translate blockchain data into a user-friendly application.
-It aids developers in creating smart contracts by providing insights into transaction details and contract deployment status.
+Partisia blockchain browser is a web-based interface which translates the blockchains data into a user-friendly application.
+It aids developers in creating smart contracts by providing insights into transaction details and contract deployment status, its essentially a complete UI for Partisia Blockchain.

+The browser can be used to:
+- Display details for the entire ledger: blocks and transactions.
+- Display details for all accounts and smart contracts.
+- Interact with any smart contract.
+- Deploy your own new smart contracts.
+- Manage your own account, including your MPC tokens and becoming a Node Operator.
+- Create local references of contracts and accounts to help you keep track of already deployed contracts.

 The browser can access both Partisia TestNet and MainNet: